LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Multi-AZ:
     * Can be set at creation or live
     * Synchronous replication, at least 2 AZs in the region, while Read replicas => asynchronous replication can be in an AZ, cross-AZ or cross-region
+    * Failover: Primary fails and Standby then becomes the Primary
+    * OS Updates/Maintenance: Standby is updated=>promoted to Primary=>Old Primary becomes Standby and thenceforth updated
+    * To modify/upgrade a database engine, all instances must be updated simultaneously and shutdown during this process

 #### RDS Autoscaling:
   * Supports all RDS